-Whenever possible, defer communication with parents directly to student and UA Study Abroad.
+Occasionally, if you have first-hand information and a student is not able to speak directly to their Emergency Contact or parent about an incident, you may need to communicate with them.
+However, whenever possible, defer communication with parents directly to student and UA Study Abroad.
 If you speak with a parent, obtain their contact information to relay to UA Study Abroad.
 Inform the parent that UA Study Abroad will get in touch with him/her.
-Immediately contact UA Study Abroad to report and relay contact information.

 Termination from the Program

 Termination is always a last-resort.
 The program lead is expected to always contact UA Study Abroad for guidance and support prior to dismissal.
-If students are displaying problematic or worrisome behavior, UA Study Abroad will work with Leads to seek assistance from CAPS and/or in-country mental health resources.
+If students are displaying problematic or worrisome behavior, UA Study Abroad will work with Leads to seek assistance from the Dean of Students, CAPS and/or in-country mental health resources.

-Whenever possible, provide a verbal and written warning to student prior to dismissal.
+Whenever possible, provide a verbal and written warning to student in the case of egregious behavior prior to dismissal.

-Have students directly contact a family member or friend to notify them of termination from a program.
-If this is not possible, coordinate with UA Study Abroad to determine who should contact family member or friend.
+Have students directly contact their emergency contact to notify them of termination from a program.
+If this is not possible, coordinate with UA Study Abroad to determine who should contact the student’s emergency contact.